gttotev/algo-problems/README.md

 Also in `custom/` are small interesting programs :)

-Here is the change from base!
+Here is the line from base AND new!